ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 This document applies to proposals that seek Experimental or Standards Track status.
-Evaluation of both cases involves the same questions, but with different expectations for both the answers and the degree of certainty it the answers.
+Evaluation of both cases involves the same questions, but with different expectations for both the answers and the degree of certainty of the answers.

 Congestion control algorithms without experience of Internet-scale deployment SHOULD seek Experimental status until real-world data is able to answer the questions in {{general-use}}.
-Congestion control algorithms with a record of measured Internet- scale deployment MAY directly seek the Standards Track if the community believes it is safe, and the design is stable, guided by the considerations in
+Congestion control algorithms with a record of measured Internet-scale deployment MAY directly seek the Standards Track if the community believes it is safe, and the design is stable, guided by the considerations in
 {{general-use}}.
 The existence of this data does not waive the other considerations in this document.